Savatage (1983-2002, 2014-2015, 2023-present): a Progressive Metal band from Tampa, Florida, USA.

 Zachary Stevens (ex-White Witch) replaced Jon who was on backing vocals for selected tracks when Edge of Thorns was released in 1993.
 But tragedy struck in October of that year when Criss was killed in a car crash, the band would continue on with Alex Skolnick (ex-Testament) taking his place in time for the release of Handful of Rain (1994), Dead Winter Dead (1995) and The Wake of Magellan (1997).
 Now on 'Nuclear Blast' and with Jon Olivia replacing Zachary, the band continued on in the new millennium with Poets and Madmen (2001).

 A one-time reunification occurred in September 2004 in Atlanta at ProgPower V when Jon Oliva, Zak Stevens, Chris Caffery and Steve "Dr. Killdrums" Wacholz performed a set from Savatage's entire discography in an exclusive performance.
+An attempted reformation in 2014 would last only a year.

 See Less... ⏫